unii-security/homeassistant-unii/README.md

 Tested with the UNii 32, 128 and 512.
 No additional UNii license needed.

-It is recomended to use the latest possible firmware on your UNii to unlock the full potential of the UNii and this integration.
+It is recommended to use the latest possible firmware on your UNii to unlock the full potential of the UNii and this integration.

 ## Configuring the UNii